yochaigal/kettlewright/README.md

        docker run -d --name watchtower --restart always -v /var/run/docker.sock:/var/run/docker.sock -e TZ=America/New_York containrrr/watchtower --cleanup --schedule "*/5 * * * *"

 This command will run Watchtower every 5 minutes and automatically at boot.
 It will update all available Docker images unless explicitly stated, as well as clean up old images.

+## Using a redis server

+If you plan to launch Kettlewright with multiple workers, you _must_ use a redis server as a message queue.

+1. Set the USE_REDIS value to True in your .env file.

+2. Install redis:

+       docker pull redis

+3. Run the redis container:

+        docker run --name redis-server -restart unless-stopped -p 6379:6379 -d redis redis-server --save 60 1 --loglevel warning

+4. Launch Kettlewright:

+       docker run -d --env-file ~/docker/kettlewright/.env -v kettlewright_db:/app/instance --link redis-server:redis-server -p 8000:8000 --restart always yochaigal/kettlewright

 ## Running the app without Docker